-A portion of SAT Reading Comprehension questions will ask you about statistics that you need to find in the text in order to answer correctly.
+A portion of SAT Reading Comprehension questions will ask you about statistics that you need to find in the text to answer correctly.
 Being able to scan the reading swiftly and mentally highlight the pertinent pieces saves you a lot of time.
 And if you make a blunder while doing it, you’ll end up looking at an incorrect answer choice.
 Data tables and graphs are just identical—stay fixated, find Waldo, and don’t get trapped wading through all the other, pointless details.

 5. Creative solutions

 In complex math questions, there’s frequently more than one way to solve the problem.
 Thinking outside of the box to retort a question can save you a lot of time since the visceral force of math is a bit monotonous at times.
-A lot of the while, this just means being test know-how enough to plug numbers in from the answer selections (or from your own head) to discover variables.
+A lot of the while, this just means being test know-how enough to plug numbers in from the answer selections (or from your head) to discover variables.
 Unquestionably there’s SAT geometry, but you’ll apply your formulas “outside of the box”.
 It’s a lot more than being able to punch in numbers into your cherished SAT calculator.

-Run-through all of the SAT skills
+Run through all of the SAT skills

 Most of these abilities can be enhanced with practice, so keep them in mind when you’re getting ready for your SAT.
 That’s particularly true for reading the directions and handling your time… master those and you’ll see a tangible increase in your scores.

 When it comes to taking an examination, you always want to try to do your finest.
 The same can be said for the SAT.
 The SAT is a significant part of your college application procedure.
 You want to attain the highest score that you conceivably can.
-But in order for you to do well on the SAT, you need to primarily understand how precisely the SAT is scored.
+But for you to do well on the SAT, you need to primarily understand how precisely the SAT is scored.

 How is the SAT Scored?